GoDev87/native-mac-rpgm/README.md

   reverse-domain form.
 - `WINDOW_WIDTH` and `WINDOW_HEIGHT` set the initial window size in pixels.

-The configured icon path is `www/icon/icon.png`, matching the default RPG Maker MV deployment layout.
+The generated NW.js package expects the game icon at `icon/icon.png`, matching the default deployment layout after the game files are copied.

 ## Build